-WHAT TO DO IF YOU SMELL GAS
+WHAT TO DO IF YOU SMELL GAS:

-- Do NOT try to light any appliance. - Do NOT touch any electrical switch; do NOT use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.
+- DO NOT try to light any appliance.

+- DO NOT touch any electrical switch.

+- DO NOT use any phone in your building.

+- Immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions.

+- If you cannot reach your gas supplier, call the fire department.

-Installation and service must be performed by a qualified installer, service agency or the gas supplier.
+Installation and service must be performed by a qualified installer, service agency, or the gas supplier.

-For your family's comfort, safety and convenience we recommend this water heater be installed and serviced by a plumbing professional.
+For your family's comfort, safety and convenience, it is recommended this water heater be installed and serviced by a plumbing professional.